 - If they are in-person activities, they should be held in the same location every month.
 We have found that regular activities make it much more likely that members who are shy or reserved about joining will attend.
 They may not accept the first invitation, but if they see the same activity posted on a regular basis, they will eventually come along!

-- It must be held (preferably) after normal working hours on weekdays or on the weekend.
+- They must be held (preferably) after normal working hours on weekdays or on the weekend.
 The reason we suggest this is because a great number of Stitch members still work full-time and we don’t want to exclude them from a community-building event if we can help it

 - Events must be a social gathering which includes one of the following terms: "Monthly Mix & Mingle", "Fortnightly Happy Hour", "Weekly Social Get-together", "Weekly Icebreaker"